Work Study FAQ

 It is important to remember you are first and foremost a student.
 Therefore, it is recommended that students not work more than 20 hours per week.
 In certain situations students are allowed to work in more than one area to meet their eligible hours.
 This must be coordinated through the departments involved and the Office of Student Employment prior to you securing the second job.

-- Click on "apply for this job" again to complete your application.
-At this point you will be required to complete each section of the job application and upload a resume, cover letter and attach your Work Study Authorization form to your application.
+- At this point you will be required to complete each section of the job application and upload a resume, cover letter and attach your Work Study Authorization form to your application.

 - Click "Submit" when your application is fully completed and all required documents have been uploaded.
 Once submitted you will receive a confirmation number indicating that your application is ready for review by the hiring supervisor.